mathjax/MathJax-docs/basic/a11y-extensions.rst

 taught in gradeschools in a number of European countries.

-In addition to voicing the sub-expressions during exploration, the explorer allows for queries on sub-expression, such as getting positional information with respect to the context, as well as summaries of the sub-expression currently being explored.
+In addition to voicing the sub-expressions during exploration, the explorer allows queries on sub-expressions, such as getting positional information with respect to the context, as well as obtaining summaries of the sub-expression currently being explored.
 See the :ref:`explorer-commands` section for details.